 Towers

 Towers are used for a variety of reasons and can have varied meanings and relationships with the human consciousness.
 They have been used by humans since prehistoric times and the purpose of a tower is usually what gives it meaning.
 They are used to communicate, control, enforce power, observation, security and defence.
-Furthermore the towers purpose determines its narrative accentuating patterns for human existence and the human condition.
+Furthermore the towers purpose predetermines its narrative accentuating patterns for human existence and the human condition.
 They perpetuate systems and societal functions especially when orientated by technology and the powers that control them.
-Digital towers are far more complex because now you don't know who is behind a screen or what they're thinking or what order they could give.
+Digital towers are far more complex because you don't know who is behind a screen or what they're thinking or what order they give or who controls them.

 • The Diaspora Chant